sebastian-altamirano/setup-scripts/docs/performance-tips.md

 -   Updating the BIOS can be risky, but doing so can improve boot time and system stability, fix security issues and support certain features on new hardware.
 -   Enable XMP in the BIOS for the RAM to run at the advertised speed (BIOS update may be required).
--   If your computer supports [AMD Smart Access Memomory](https://www.amd.com/en/technologies/smart-access-memory), enable "Above 4G Decoding" and "Re-Size BAR Support" in the BIOS to have a performance improvement in some video games.
+-   If your computer supports resizable BAR, [you can enable it to get a performance boost in some video games](https://www.zotac.com/news/get-resizable-bar).

 ## Various tips